India Road Maps

 Till date, some of the important plans that have been put into operation include names like the Yamuna Expressway, National Highways Development Project, and the Mumbai-Pune Expressway.

-As substantiated by the facts and figures furnished by Goldman Sachs, the country would have to make an outlay of US$ 1.7 trillion on infrastructure ventures throughout the coming 10 years to enhance economic development.
-With an attempt to attain this, the Indian Government is making an honest try to attract investment from other countries in road infrastructure ventures by providing economic bonuses like toll rights to contractors and developers.
+As substantiated by the facts and figures furnished by Goldman Sachs, the country would have to make an outlay of US$ 1.7 trillion on infrastructure ventures throughout the coming ten years to enhance economic development.
+With an attempt to attain this, the Indian government is making an honest attempt to attract investment from other countries in road infrastructure ventures by providing economic bonuses like toll rights to contractors and developers.